akaMaxg/QuizApp_Project3/README.md

 ## Usage
 Log-in and navigate the page

+## Shortcomings
+The application is lacking on certain aspects that did not appear to be primary focus of the assignment but is generally good practice
+- Exception handling
+- Input and form-validations

 ## Contribution
 If you would like to contribute to this project, please feel free to submit a pull request on the Git repository.